novatechflow/kafscale/docs/operations.md

 - Enable snapshot backups to a dedicated S3 bucket and retain at least 7 days of snapshots.
 - Monitor leader changes, fsync latency, and disk usage; alert on slow or flapping members.

+### Etcd Endpoint Resolution

+The operator resolves etcd endpoints in this order:

+1. `KafscaleCluster.spec.etcd.endpoints`
+2. `KAFSCALE_OPERATOR_ETCD_ENDPOINTS`
+3. Managed etcd (operator creates a 3-node StatefulSet)

+### Etcd Schema Direction

+Kafscale uses a snapshot-based metadata schema today: the operator publishes a full metadata snapshot to etcd and brokers consume it.
+We avoid per-key writes for broker registrations and assignments until the ops surface requires it.

 Snapshot job defaults and operator env overrides:

 - `KAFSCALE_OPERATOR_ETCD_SNAPSHOT_BUCKET` (default: cluster S3 bucket)